AmpersandJS/ampersand-view/README.md

         // the value is a selector, by default a text binding is assumed
         // this would keep the model's `name` attribute in the span, even
         // if it's changed.
-        name: '.userName',
+        'model.name': '.userName',

-        // If the `active` property is a boolean the class
-        // will be added/removed based on the boolean property.
+        // You can add/remove a class based on a boolean property.
-        // But, if the `active` property were a string, the previous
+        // Based on the truthiness of the `active` property an
-        // value would be removed and the new one added from the class
+        // "active" class will be added or removed from element(s)
-        // list without affecting other classes that may alreay be there.
+        // that match the selector. without affecting other classes
+        // that may alreay be there.
-        active: ['li', 'class'],
+        'model.active': {
+            type: 'booleanClass',
+            selector: 'li',

-        // If you've got a boolean property, you can also specify a third
+            // you can optionally specify a name like this
-        // item in the array.
-It will be used to determine what the class
+            // name: 'is-active'
+            // or even a true/false case like this:
+            // yes: 'is-active',
+            // no: 'is-not-active'
-        // is that will be toggled.
-This way your property name can be
+            // if no name is given it will use the property name
-        // different than the class.
-        isActive: ['li', 'class', 'active'], // will toggle the 'active' class

-        // If you prefer, you *can* also bind to the whole class list.
-Which
-        // will wipe out all existing classes.
-        myClasses: ['li', 'classList'],
+            // by default.
+        },

-        // As you might have guessed, you can bind to any attribute you want
+        // As you might have guessed, you can bind to any attribute you want 'model.userUrl': {
-        userUrl: ['a', 'href'],
+            type: 'attribute',
+            name: 'href',
+            selector: 'a'
+        },

         // This works for boolean attributes.
 The following would add and remove
         // the entire `checked` attribute (assuming the property value was a boolean)
-        selected: ['input', 'checked']
+        selected: {
+            type: 'booleanAttribute',
+            selector: 'input',
+            name: 'checked'
+        },

-        // If you really need to, you can even bind the same attribute to different
+        // If you really need to, you can have as many bindings as you want for the same
-        // types of things with different options.
-If "superActive" was a string, the following would put
-        // the text value of it, inside `.userName` and add it as a class on the `li`.
+        // property, just pass an array of binding definitions:
         superActive: [
-            // the *only* restriction here is that if you pass an array of binding
-            // declarations for a single property, each sub-item must also be an
-            // array.
-            ['.userName'],
-            ['li', 'class'],
-            // you can even get crazy... this would bind both
-            // data attributes to both the li and .username elements ['li, .username', 'data-attribute1 data-attribute2'],
+            {
+                type: 'text',
+                selector: '.username'
+            },
+            {
+                type: 'class',
+                selector: 'li'
+            },
+            // btw, also works for selectors that match multiple elements {
+                type: 'booleanAttribute',
+                selector: '.username, .thing'
+            }
         ]
     },
     render: function () {